infermedica/js-symptom-checker-example/README.md

 ## Future improvements

-Do you have any ideas on how we can make this exemplary symptom checker better?
+Do you have any ideas on what you’d like to see in our symptom checker?
 Create [an issue](https://github.com/infermedica/js-symptom-checker-example/issues/new) and let us know!

 ## Disclaimer

-The solution presented above is just an example of working with Infermedica API and JavaScript ES6, and should not be treated as a production-ready solution.
+The solution presented above is just an example of applications using Infermedica API and JavaScript ES6 and is not a production-ready solution.
 If you are looking for a white-labeled solution for symptom checking, please check out [Symptom Checker](https://infermedica.com/product/symptom-checker) developed by Infermedica.

  ## License

-Presented symptom checking application is available on [MIT license](./LICENSE).
+This application is available on [MIT license](./LICENSE).